-This simplifies ongoing user management, because you do not need to maintain a separate user management system for Vivi.
-If you aren’t using active directory, you are able to assign roles and manage users directly in the Admin Portal.
+This simplifies ongoing user management because you do not need to maintain a separate user management system for Vivi.
+If you aren’t using Active Directory, you can assign roles and manage users directly in the Admin Portal.

 It’s easy with Vivi to allow temporary presenters to use the Vivi system at your school.
-Guest codes can be created from the App by a teacher and from the Admin Portal by an Admin.
-Codes created in the App are tied to the room that the teacher is in when the guest code is created and can be initially allocated for between 1-24 hours.
-Guest codes created in the Admin Portal are valid until any set time and are valid for all rooms in the organisation.
+Guest Codes can be created from the App by a teacher and from the Admin Portal by an Admin.
+Codes created in the App are tied to the room that the teacher is in when the Guest Code is generated and can be allocated for between 1-24 hours.
+Guest Codes created in the Admin Portal are valid until any set time and are valid for all rooms in the organization.

-Our Admin Portal provides two layers of hierarchy when it comes to organising rooms.
-First, you can set up a location – this is used by schools that have different campus, or perhaps just want to differentiate between buildings on the same campus.
+Our Admin Portal provides two layers of hierarchy when it comes to organizing rooms.
+First, you can set up a location – this is used by schools that have different campuses, or perhaps want to differentiate between buildings on the same campus.
 Next, you can set-up room names based on whatever naming convention you prefer.
 Then assign those rooms to a specific location.

 From the room view, admins can see a history of user interactions and device events, useful for diagnosing issues and occasionally identifying misuse.

-It’s important you know a Vivi receiver has gone off line before your teachers walk into the classroom.
+It’s important you know a Vivi receiver has gone offline before your teachers walk into the classroom.
 Our receiver sends a heartbeat every 60-seconds into the Admin Portal.
-Green mean it’s good to go, red means it needs attention.
+Green means it’s good to go, red means it needs attention.
 Email notifications can be enabled for a health check report to be sent every morning.